simonsobs/PSpipe/project/README.rst

 This folder contains the code used for this analysis: https://arxiv.org/abs/1909.03967 (now published in PRD).
 We have computed the correlation coefficient R_TE of planck data.

 analyse_sims
 =============
+This folder contains the (old) code used for the analysis of the official SO simulations (from Andrea Zonca)

 planck
 =============
+This folder contains the (old) code used for the analysis of the Planck data

 actpol
 =============
+This folder contains some code that can be used for the analysis of the actpol data